Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] In order to facilitate the assignment of attributes in the further process (for instance in the ETL mapping), it is recommended to add the prefix **datahub_** to all attributes created in the *DataHub* module.

-5. If desired, enable the *Multi-language* toggle to assign values in multiple languages to the attribute or enable the *Multi-scope* toggle to assign different attribute values in different scopes.
+5. If desired, enable the *Multi-language* toggle to assign values in multiple languages to the attribute or enable the *Multi-channel* toggle to assign different attribute values in different channels.

-  > [Info] Be aware that only attributes which are neither multi-language nor multi-scope can be used as defining attributes for variants.
+  > [Info] Be aware that only attributes which are neither multi-language nor multi-channel can be used as defining attributes for variants.
 For detailed information, see [Create a variant set](/PIM/Integration/07_ManageVariantSets.md#create-a-variant-set).

 6. Click the ![Add](/Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned Sets* field.
 The button is locked if you have not yet selected a data type.
   A drop-down list with all active attribute sets is displayed.